manyducksco/dolla/notes/scratch.md

 ---

 I've been looking into other libraries that don't make you track your dependencies specifically.
+I think this is weird and unhinged to be honest.
+Calling functions with side effects that magically re-run things when the value changes is a truly weird and unexpected lifecycle.
+At least if you're explicitly tracking dependencies you know exactly what depends on what at a glance.
+Getting the computer to figure it out for you doesn't seem smart.

 ```js
 import { $ } from "@manyducks.co/dolla";